jieggii/wg-node/docs/index.md

 # Welcome to wg-node documentation!

-> Deploy and manage your Wireguard nodes with one hand!
+> Deploy and manage your WireGuard nodes with one hand!

-**wg-node** is an application which provides you a simple way to run and manage Wireguard node.
+**wg-node** is an application which provides you a simple way to run and manage WireGuard node.
 Run in docker container and manage it effortlessly through HTTP REST API.

-You can set up multiple Wireguard nodes on different servers and manage them all safely and easily from a single machine.
+You can set up multiple WireGuard nodes on different servers and manage them all safely and easily from a single machine.

 **wg-node** is mostly inspired by [wg-easy](https://github.com/wg-easy/wg-easy), but is more minimalistic